Share:

 CTO and co-founder at Verto

-Embedded finance examples are very versatile, from SMEs to large healthcare providers.
+Embedded finance in fintech examples are very versatile, from SMEs to large healthcare providers.
 Still, most apps fall into several broad categories, such as:

 Embedded banking